 Roland Greene assumed the directorship of the Stanford Humanities Center in September 2019.
-As Director of the Center, he holds the Anthony P. Meier Family Professorship in the Humanities.
-He is also the Mark Pigott KBE Professor in the School of Humanities and Sciences and is Professor of English and Comparative Literature.
+As Director, he holds the Anthony P. Meier Family Professorship in the Humanities.
+He is also the Mark Pigott KBE Professor in the School of Humanities and Sciences and Professor of English and Comparative Literature.
+He came to Stanford in 2001.

 His research and teaching are concerned with the early modern literatures of England, Latin Europe, and the transatlantic world, and with poetry and poetics from the Renaissance to the present.